 #2.
 Don’t ignore the problem.

 Ignoring the problem will only exacerbate the situation.
-Pretending your friend isn’t jealous will only exacerbate the situation and cause you to resent them in the long run.
+Pretending your friend isn’t jealous will only worsen the situation and cause you to resent them in the long run.
 You know your friend better than anyone else, so take a deep breath when the time comes to confront the situation.
 Take the risk if your friendship is important to you.

 #3.
 Look at their point of view

-Jealousy will cause your friend to lash out, causing a schism between the two of you.
+Jealousy will cause your friend to lash out, causing a schism between you.
 Before you get upset, try to see things from their perspective.
 Determine your next move by viewing the situation through their eyes.
 You may discover that you are bragging without meaning to or that your friend has insecurities in that area of life.

 #4.
 Pay attention to your friend.